DaveHogan/davehogan.github.io/content/posts/music/mozzie.md

 {{< youtube iCEgREENcjA >}}

 ## The Journey
 After "completing" [Angelfish](/posts/music/angelfish-anne-crosby-gaudet) this was a much bigger jump for me.
-It's much faster, funky and jazzy rhythm and plently of articulations to get right.
+It's much faster, funky and jazzy rhythm and plenty of articulations to get right.

 The piece introduced me to several new concepts:
 - Grace notes
 - Jazz style
 - Articulations of the accents (particularly on beat 3) - I've struggled to get this right

 *Sheet music for this piece can typically be found in the ABRSM Piano Exam Pieces books for 2023/24.
-Unfortunately it's not available on Musescore, assuming because of copyright*
+Unfortunately it's not available on MuseScore, assuming because of copyright*

 ## Reflection
 I've enjoyed learning this as it's completely different to everything I've learnt so far.
 The jazzy sound and change in dynamics was fun and challenging too.